 Write out your financial plan.
 This will help commit it to memory.
 And then you can look back on it when you’re making a financial decision.
 It’s kind of a failsafe to your working memory.
 I have my budget written out on my planner that I look at daily to keep me focused on the end goal.
 I also track my spending to ensure that my working memory is staying sharp.
 Those are two skills that you can use as well to ensure you’re following solid financial advice.

 Category formation is the cognitive basis for higher-level money abilities like applying trends, analyzing information for understanding, and evaluating concepts and skills.
-It’s the ability to look at things in personal finance and categorize them in a way that’s a benefit to your personal goals.
+It’s the ability to look at things in personal finance and categorize them in a way that’s beneficial to your personal goals.
 This is especially helpful when you’re deciding what to invest in.
 You’ll be able to look at short-term and long-term goals and make a plan based on the organization of your money.
-Financial organization

 For instance, you can put your money into categories: groceries, bills, investments, and debt payoff.
 And you can also categorize your investments: this is a short-term investment; this is a long-term investment.